-Almost all of your marketing content should have well-crafted call to actions designed to drive action.
+Almost all of your campaigns and content should have well-crafted call to actions designed to drive action.

 The calls to action that we use can determine whether or not people do, in fact, take action, along with how many.

-And since we want all of our readers and customers here at AdEspresso to maximize those conversions- getting both more sales and better ROI- we’re going to dive deep into the call to action today.
+And since we want all of our readers and customers here at AdEspresso to maximize those conversions — getting both more sales and better ROI — we’re going to dive deep into CTAs here.

-You’ve probably heard “call to action”, also known as a CTA, bandied around the marketing world.
+A “call to action”, also known as a CTA, is often bandied around the marketing world.

 So what is a call to action?
 It’s the sentence, or button, that closes the deal.

-You’ve sold your product or company with killer ad copy and a great image or video — but now you need to make a sale.
-The call to action definition describes it as a piece of content intended to persuade a user to perform a specific task — which might be purchasing your product, signing up for your newsletter, or clicking through to a landing page.
+You’ve sold your product or company with killer ad copy and a great image or video — but now you need to make a sale or persuade your reader to leap into action.

 So how do you create a persuasive and effective call to action?